hashicorp/terraform-provider-vault/codegen/README.md

 for deprecations.
 - Hand-test the code while comparing it to Vault's API docs until you're satisfied that the generated code is correct.
+- Also check against the real Vault API.
+The OpenAPI doc _does not_ include all response parameters, nor do Vault docs, and some response parameters are returned conditionally.
+So, play with the endpoint and verify you've accounted for all the parameters coming out of it.
+- If you find undocumented response parameters, add them to the endpoint's `additionalInfo`.
 - Hand-write unit tests for the code.
-- Hand-add the new resource or data source to `generated/registry.go`.
+- Hand-add the new resource or data source to `generated/terraform_registry.go`.
 - Hand update the partially generated doc to complete it.
 - Add the doc to the sidebar/layout so it will appear in nav.